-Symptoms include pressure or aching in your chest, arms, neck, jaw or back.
-There can also be nausea, shortness of breath, fatigue and dizziness.
+Men and women experience heart attack symptoms differently, generally, symptoms include pressure or aching in the chest, arms, neck, jaw, or back.
+There can also be nausea, shortness of breath, fatigue, and dizziness.

 High blood pressure is when the force of pumped blood against the artery walls is too strong.
-About a third of the population in America suffers from high blood pressure.
-While there are no symptoms, having high blood pressure increases risks.
-The risks include having a stroke and other heart diseases.
+About a third of Americans suffer from high blood pressure.
+While there are no visible symptoms, having high blood pressure increases risks for several other conditions including strokes and other heart diseases.

-Coronary artery disease (CAD) happens when major blood vessels become damaged and is caused by a buildup of plaque over time.
-Symptoms include chest pain, shortness of breath and heart attack.
+Coronary Artery Disease (CAD) happens when major blood vessels are damaged by plaque buildup over time.
+Symptoms include chest pain, shortness of breath, and heart attack.

-Cardiomyopathy causes the heart muscle to become enlarged.
+Cardiomyopathy causes the heart muscle to enlarge.
 Over time, the heart becomes weak and this can lead to heart failure or irregular heartbeats.

-Vascular diseases refer to any condition which affects the arteries or veins.
-They can cause plaque buildup, stroke, blood clots, artery disease, hypertension and more.
+Vascular diseases refer to various conditions affecting the arteries or veins.
+These conditions can cause plaque buildup, stroke, blood clots, artery disease, hypertension, and more.

-In a lot of cases, those who have heart problems can be treated with prescription medication.
-Many treat their high blood pressure with Ocsaar.
-And for those at risk of stroke or heart disease, Plavix has shown to be effective in reducing the risk.
-It is always advisable to speak with your health practitioner about your heart problems and any concerns you have.
+In most cases, people with heart problems are treated with prescription medication.
+Many treat their high blood pressure with Cozaar.
+And for those at risk of stroke or heart disease, Plavix has proven effective in reducing the risk.
+It is always advisable to speak with your health practitioner about your heart problems and any concerns.

 Israel’s largest cardiology department is situated at the Shaarei Tzedek hospital in Jerusalem.
-The department is now a central heart center.
-This means that cardiac surgery, cardiology and cardiac rehabilitation is all under one roof.
-Many hospitals offer these services in separate entities and in separate parts of the hospital.
-Having it all together leads to better treatment.
+The department is now a central heart center with cardiac surgery, cardiology, and cardiac rehabilitation under one roof.
+Uniting all cardiac functions in one department leads to better treatment options and outcomes.

 In the rehabilitation unit, there are two tracks.
-One is for those who have suffered from a heart attack and come for rehabilitation.
-The other is for those who are healthy but are at risk.
-Risk factors include high blood pressure, obesity, or a blood lipid disorder.
+One for heart attack patients who need rehabilitation, the other for people identified as high risk for a heart attack.
+Heart attack risk factors include high blood pressure, obesity, or a blood lipid disorder.

-There is also a new laboratory, where sound waves are used to show live images of the heart and to evaluate its function.
-Blood clots, fluid around the heart and issues with the aorta can all be diagnosed this way.
+There is also a new laboratory, where sound waves are used to show live images of the heart and evaluate its function.
+Blood clots, fluid around the heart, and issues with the aorta can all be diagnosed this way.

-The center also opened a program to implant artificial hearts.
-So far there are five patients with artificial hearts who are leading almost normal lives.
-This is a solution that is becoming useful when a patient’s heart can no longer function.
+The center recently opened a program to implant artificial hearts.
+To date, 5 patients received artificial hearts and are leading (almost) normal lives.
+This is a novel solution useful when a patient’s heart can no longer function.

-An Israeli cardiologist at a Medical Center developed a procedure to plug a bleeding hole in a 29-year old’s heart.
-The device is usually used to unblock arteries.
-The patient had already had three open heart surgeries before and so another one now wasn’t ideal.
+An Israeli cardiologist developed a novel procedure to plug a bleeding hole in a 29-year old’s heart using a device normally used to unblock arteries.
+The patient had already had three open-heart surgeries before and so another surgery wasn’t viable.

-The surgeon wanted to think of a way of helping the patient without risking another surgery.
-In the best-case scenario, this method would help him avoid surgery.
-In the worst-case scenario, it wouldn’t work, and he’d proceed to surgery anyway.
+The surgeon wanted a way to help the patient without risking another surgery.
+In the best-case scenario, this method would help avoid surgery.
+In the worst-case scenario, the procedure would fail and he’d proceed to surgery anyway.